 Rachel Grey aka Marvel Girl of the X-Men was the host of the Phoenix Force for a long while.
 Her relatively weaker power compared to her mother's stint as the Phoenix's host was due to Rachel actively suppressing the Phoenix's power.
 She mentioned at one point that she only allowed the Phoenix to use at most one percent of its power.

-This is also used to explain why a jury-rigged Enterprise in the following movie The Search for Spock goes down with one hit from an old clunker Bird-Of-Prey.
+This is also used to explain why a jury-rigged Enterprise in the following movie The Search for Spock is disabled by one hit from a "scout class" Bird-Of-Prey.
+Even the Klingon commander can't understand why he hasn't been blown to bits after his initial strike, saying the Enterprise outguns him ten to one.

 Later, the far more advanced Enterprise-D almost gets blown out of space by an even clunkier Bird-Of-Prey in Star Trek: Generations, thanks to the Duras sisters getting their hands on their shield frequency (which apparently lets them fire through it).